jennycgonzalez/JgTracker/README.md

 # Jgtracker

-Jgtracker is a real time video tracking system that employs a particle filter to estimate the centroid location of an object and keypoint tracking and matching algorithms to estimate its scale and rotation.This implementation runs on Linux.
+Jgtracker is a real time video tracking system that employs a particle filter to estimate the centroid location of an object and keypoint tracking and matching algorithms to estimate its scale and rotation.
+This implementation runs on Linux.

 # License